Disease and Drug Information

 - Vulvar cancer: is a type of cancer that occurs on the vulva, the external part of the female genitals, including the clitoris, the vaginal lips, the opening to the vagina, and the surrounding skin and tissue

 - Vaginal cancer: cancer that begins in the vagina, which is the channel between the bottom of the uterus and the outside of the body

 Causes, risk factors, and symptoms vary among the different types of cancer, making each gynecologic cancer unique.
 One commonality, however, is that when gynecologic cancers are found early, treatment is most effective.

 What are the risk factors for developing a gynecologic cancer?

-All women are at risk for developing a gynecologic cancer, and risk increases with age.
-However this does not mean that all women will develop one of these cancers.
+All women are at risk for developing a gynecologic cancer, and the risk increases with age.
+However, this does not mean that all women will develop one of these cancers.
 While different cancers have different risk factors, there are some common risk factors.

 - Human papillomavirus (HPV) infection

 - Long-term use of oral contraceptives (birth control pills)